East High School Band Boosters

 12th

-(Wind Ensemble Only)
+LPS District Music Contest (Wind Ensemble Only)

 May

-Final Band Concert &
+Spring Band Concert & Awards Night

 What's Going On?